MicrosoftDocs/fabric-docs/docs/real-time-analytics/kusto-query-set.md

 ## Prerequisites

 * A [workspace](../get-started/create-workspaces.md) with a Microsoft Fabric-enabled [capacity](../enterprise/licenses.md#capacity)
-* A [KQL database](create-database.md) with editing permissions and data, or an Azure Data Explorer [cluster and database](/azure/data-explorer/create-cluster-and-database) with at least contributor permissions on the cluster.
+* A [KQL database](create-database.md) with editing permissions and data, or an Azure Data Explorer [cluster and database](/azure/data-explorer/create-cluster-and-database) with [AllDatabaseAdmin](/azure/data-explorer/manage-cluster-permissions#cluster-level-permissions) permissions.

 ## Select a database